 - Limitations of EV/EBITDA

-- Which sectors are best suited for valuation using EV to EBITDA
+- Which sectors are best suited for this valuation multiple?

 - Alternative to EBITDA

 Enterprise Value, or EV, shows a company’s total valuation.
 EV is used as a better alternative to market capitalization.
 The value calculated as the Enterprise ValueEnterprise ValueEnterprise Value is a measure of a company's total value that spans the entire market rather than just the equity value.
 It includes all debt and equity-based ownership claims.
 This value, which is calculated as the market value of debt + market value of equity - cash and cash equivalents, is particularly relevant when valuing a takeover. is considered better than market capitalization because it is calculated by adding more vital components to the value of market capitalization.
 The added components used in the EV calculation are debt, preferred interest, minority interestMinority InterestMinority interest is the investors' stakeholding that is less than 50% of the existing shares or the voting rights in the company.
 The minority shareholders do not have control over the company through their voting rights, thereby having a meagre role in the corporate decision-making., and total cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
 Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
 They are normally found as a line item on the top of the balance sheet asset. .
 The values of the debt, minority interest, and preferred interest are added with the calculated market capitalization value.
 At the same time, the total cash and cash equivalents are subtracted from the calculated value to get the Enterprise Value (EV).

 We can thus write a basic formula for calculating the EV as follows: